São Paulo school stabbing

 The attack on Thomazia Montoro State School (Portuguese: Ataque à Escola Estadual Thomazia Montoro) or nationally known as São Paulo school stabbing (Portuguese: Esfaqueamento em escola de São Paulo) was a school stabbing that occurred on 27 March 2023 at the Thomazia Montoro State School in the Vila Sônia district of São Paulo, Brazil.
-A 13-year-old male student attacked teachers and classmates with a knife, killing one teacher, 71-year-old Elisabeth Tenreiro, and injuring five others.
+A 13-year-old male student attacked teachers and classmates with a kitchen knife, killing one teacher, 71-year-old Elisabeth Tenreiro, and injuring five others.

 The attacker was detained by police shortly after the incident.
 Authorities reported that the motive remained under investigation.
 The attack prompted widespread public debate in Brazil regarding school safety, bullying, and the spread of violent online content.

 Background

 Thomazia Montoro State School is a public secondary school located in the Vila Sônia neighborhood in the western zone of São Paulo.
 It serves hundreds of students aged between 11 and 17.
 Prior to the attack, there were no official reports of violent incidents at the school.
 According to early statements, the perpetrator had allegedly been involved in conflicts with classmates and had a history of behavioral issues.
+He had a history of being bullied and began to prepare the attack since he was 11.